VermeilChan/MetalSlugFontReborn/README.md

 _Additional space required for generating images._

-## Get MetalSlugFontReborn
+## Install MetalSlugFontReborn

-To download and use MetalSlugFontReborn, refer to the [docs](Docs/INSTALL.md) here.
+To download and use MetalSlugFontReborn, refer to the [docs](Docs/INSTALL-SELECT.md) here.

 ## Preview Fonts

 See examples of the [images generated](Docs/EXAMPLES.md) here.
+Also checkout the [supported characters](Docs/SUPPORTED.md).

 ## How to Contribute